AnastasiaYiChen/AddressBook/README.md

-Clearing the cache
+1. Clearing the cache

-To clear a cache in npm, we need to run the npm cache clean --force command in our terminal.
+1.1 To clear a cache in npm, we need to run the npm cache clean --force command in our terminal.

-clean: It deletes the all data from your cache folder.
+1.2 clean: It deletes the all data from your cache folder.

-npm cache clean --force

-npm cache verify
+2. npm cache verify

-delete all file under C:\Users\UserName\AppData\Roaming\npm-cache
+3. delete all file under C:\Users\UserName\AppData\Roaming\npm-cache

-delete node.js
+4. delete node.js

-reinstall the latest version 16.6.2  for x64
+5. reinstall the latest version 16.6.2  for x64

-npm install -g @angular/cli
+6. npm install -g @angular/cli

-ng new project
+7. ng new project

-num install
+8. num install

-npm i angularfire2
+9. npm i angularfire2